 You will automatically enter the application procedure for a scholarship (Erasmus+ or TMF) after your stay abroad period is approved in Mobility Online.
 This approval will be done after two requirements have been met: your educational programme representative has approved your preliminary course list, and the partner university has accepted your application.
-See the Study Abroad Manual and the Mobilty Online manual to find our who your educational programme representative is.
+See the Study Abroad Manual to find our who your educational programme representative is.
 More information regarding your eligibility to those scholarships can be found on this website.

 In addition to the above mentioned scholarships, you can apply for a Student Ambassador Scholarship (SAS).
 For more information about this click here (this scholarship is handled outside Mobility Online).